Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/models/deserialization/propertyType.md

-# Should generate deserializer for property types
+# only: Should generate deserializer for property types
 Will prompt all operations into top-level.

 ## TypeSpec